What is Adaptive Cards?

 For Microsoft Teams we translate this Card into an Adaptive Card on the fly.

-For customers almost more important is that, if they use Alexa, Slack or Google Assistant we also handle transforming their Assistant Cards for these platforms.
+For customers almost more important is that, if they use Alexa, Slack or Google Assistant we also handle transforming their Assistant Cards into the native formats for these platforms.
 This is not an easy task as they all work completely differently in terms of their layouts, the buttons they allow, the number of inputs they handle, etc.

 So to our mind using Digital Assistant is the only true 'write once, deploy everywhere' way to use a Card-based UX across multiple platforms and device categories.